 Industry and Sector Focus.
 At times the Fund may increase the relative emphasis of its investments in a particular industry or sector.
 The prices of stocks of issuers in a particular industry or sector may go up and down in response to changes in economic conditions, government regulations, availability of basic resources or supplies, or other events that affect that industry or sector more than others.
-To the extent that the Fund increases the relative emphasis of its investments in a particular industry or sector.
+To the extent that the Fund increases the relative emphasis of its investments in a particular industry or sector, its share values may fluctuate in response to events affecting that industry or sector.
 To some extent that risk may be limited by the Fund's policy of not concentrating its investments in any one industry.